New Jersey

 Plan for different types of emergencies.

-Have a dependable neighbor or friend that lives outside of your general area willing to take care of your cat if you are not home when an evacuation is ordered.
+Have a dependable neighbor or friend that lives outside of your general area that will be willing to take care of your dog if you need to evacuate your town, city or county.

-Contact hotels and motels in your surrounding area to see if your cat can stay with you in a room during an emergency.
-A list of websites of Pet-Friendly Hotels
+Contact hotels and motels in your surrounding area to see if your dog can stay with you in a room during an emergency.
+A list of websites of Pet-Friendly Hotels.

-Have of list of veterinarians/ boarding facilities/kennels, or local animal shelters willing to take care of your cat in an emergency.
+Have a list of veterinarians, boarding facilities/kennels, or local animal shelter will take care of your dog in an emergency.

 Prepare

-• Prepare a "Go Bag" for your cat and keep it in an easily accessible place (by the door or in a closet).
+• Prepare a "Go Bag" for your dog and keep it in an easy accessible place (by the door or in a closet).

 • Fill out "My Pet Vital Information" form and place it in your "Go Bag."